CANTON St. Lawrence County has moved a step closer to having a vendor manage the inventory of its Highway Department.

 Even with the markup, the county expects to save because it will receive a discounted price based on bulk purchasing.
 In addition, it will not have to maintain its own inventory valued at several hundred thousand dollars.

-Gillees will not just provide National Automotive Parts Association parts but whatever the county needs, Highway Superintendent Toby W. Bogart said.
+Gillees will not provide only National Automotive Parts Association parts, but whatever the county needs, Highway Superintendent Toby W. Bogart said.

 They are very flexible in that, he said.

 The contract is for one year with four one-year continuations.